microsoft/DirectXTK/Readme.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-March 29, 2012
+May 2, 2012

 This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 code for Metro style apps, Windows 8 Desktop, and Windows 7 'classic' applications in C++.

-This code is designed to build with either Visual Studio 11 which includes the Windows 8.0 SDK or Visual Studio 2010 with the standalone Windows 8.0 SDK installed using the "Platform Toolset" set to "Windows 8.0 SDK".
-It makes use of the DirectXMath library and optionally the DXGI 1.2 headers from the Windows 8.0 SDK as well as other headers.
+This code is designed to build with either Visual Studio 11 which includes the Windows 8.0 SDK or Visual Studio 2010 with the standalone Windows 8.0 SDK installed using the "Platform Toolset" set to use the Windows 8.0 SDK.
+See the Visual C++ Team Blog
+<http://blogs.msdn.com/b/vcblog/archive/2012/03/25/10287354.aspx>.
+It makes use of
+the DirectXMath library and optionally the DXGI 1.2 headers from the Windows 8.0 SDK as well as other headers.

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK"? <http://msdn.microsoft.com/en-us/library/ee663275.aspx>